calyxir/calyx/docs/running-calyx/interpreter.md

         -s calyx.flags '-p all' \
         interp/tests/control/if.futil

-In particular, the interpreter does not currently support the [invoke][] command.
+In particular, the interpreter does not currently support [`ref` cells][ref-cells].
-To run the interpreter on a program that uses `invoke`, you must first run the `compile-invoke` pass before interpreting the program.
+To run the interpreter on a program that uses these, you must first compile them away by running the `compile-invoke` pass.

 [fud]: fud/index.md
-[invoke]: ../lang/ref.md#invoke
+[ref-cells]: ../lang/memories-by-reference.md#the-easy-way-ref-cells